What Everyone Should Know About Product Owner Influence

 Want to learn more about ways that the Product Owner can influence their team?

-Check out our new training course: Agile Excellence for Product Managers and Product Owners
+Check out our new training course: Agile for Product Managers and Product Owners, available in-person or as an online course.

 Meet the Author